demisto/demisto-sdk/demisto_sdk/commands/doc_reviewer/README.md

 This will print the documentation templates examples.

 5. `demisto-sdk doc-review --prev-ver myRemote/master -rn`
-This will run perform a doc review on all the release notes that were changed (added or modified) when compared to 'myRemote/master' using git.
+This will perform a doc review on all the release notes that were changed (added or modified) when compared to 'myRemote/master' using git.